 It is important in Information Risk Management to identify the threats and identify the possible vulnerabilities of the system.
 Once a deeper understanding of the risks is achieved, a plan to manage these risks can be formulated and implemented.

 It is also imperative in Information Risk Management that the risks and vulnerabilities that are identified be communicated to the affected departments.
 This would usually mean all of the departments within an organisation.
 Managers need to be aware of the risks and vulnerabilities and so do every other personnel.

 In fact, proper communication is the key to preventing many threats to information security.
 If everybody within the organisation is completely aware of the risks and how to minimize them, then managing the risks is a lot easier.

 In many organisations it is the responsibility of the Information Technology (IT) department to manage the risks to information.
 However, in many cases, this responsibility may be outsourced in part or as a whole to an information security agency.

 In a time where information can be easily accessed with the right technology, the risk of unauthorised access becomes greater.
 Before, information could only be accessed through wired connections.
 Now, wireless connectivity is widely available and this makes it more challenging to protect information on a network.

-Electronic Data Management Systems need to be carefully scrutinized to ensure the protection of information that they process and store.
+Electronic Document Management Solution need to be carefully scrutinized to ensure the protection of information that they process and store.
 Without the proper security measures in place, the risk of information falling into the wrong hands becomes greater.